gmc-code/PC-microbit-micropython/docs/images/setting_pixels.rst

 Pixel rows and columns
 ------------------------

-| For loops can be used to turn on all the pixels in a row or colum.
+| for-loops can be used to turn on all the pixels in a row or colum.

 | The code below sets the brightness to 9 for the first column, column 0.